TrashMonks/hagadias/CONTRIBUTING.md

 # Pull requests

 Pull requests are welcome.
+Please do some checks on your code first:
+- Run the included tests with the instructions from the "Running tests" section above.
+These cannot be run automatically on GitHub because they need a copy of the game.
-Please run `black --line-length 100`, `flake8` and `pytest` to ensure that your code will pass the automatic tests first.
+- Run `black --line-length 100 .` and `flake8` to ensure that your code will pass the automatic tests first.